 - "I love it here.
 There are no problems" - "The staff are all friendly and very kind" - "It's a wonderful home.
 They really look after you well here" - "There is a nice atmosphere here.
 We all get on well"

-The inspector also met with one visiting relative who voiced satisfaction with the care and the kindness and support received from staff.
+The inspector also met with one visiting relative who was keen to voice satisfaction with the care and the kindness and support received from staff.